turinglabsorg/datahub-learn/network-documentation/near/tutorials/how-to-write-and-deploy-smart-contract-in-rust.md

 // 4.
 Tests
 ```

-This might look similar to you, we are importing packages that we need while writing a smart contract.
-These packages will use while writing a smart contract.
+First, we are importing items using `use`.
+Here items can be anyting like funcitons, struts, macros, etc. As we go through the tutorial, we will learn more about items we have imported now.

+Then, setting up global allocator from `wee_alloc` crate using `setup_alloc!` macro.
+Allocators are the way that programs in Rust obtain memory from the system at runtime.

-Lastly, `wee_alloc` is a way to optimize memory management.
-This is just a boilerplate code.
+`wee_alloc` is a memory allocator designed for WebAssembly.
+It generates less than a kilobyte of uncompressed WebAssembly code.

+You should read more about [global allocator](https://doc.rust-lang.org/edition-guide/rust-2018/platform-and-target-support/global-allocators.html) and [wee_alloc](https://github.com/rustwasm/wee_alloc).

 ### Main Struct